In this article, you will find information on:

 Notifications will be triggered for any and every out-of-range result on a unique leaderboard.
-Since leaderboards are calculated separately by queue, there is the possibility of having out-of-range results on multiple queues, including the queue choice “None-queue.”
-Note that notifications are not triggered for the aggregate queue combination of “All.”
+Since leaderboards are calculated separately by queue, there is the possibility of having out-of-range results on multiple queues, including the queue choice “Non-queue.”

 How is a result determined to be a performance exception?

 Individual results that depart 1.5 standard deviations, or more from the mean (Average) for each unique leaderboard calculation, will trigger a notification.

 Why is an excellent result triggering a performance exception?
 Shouldn’t this be for poor results only?